 The disabled worker is usually the main witness at the trial.
 Sometimes supervisors will appear to testify what kind of work an employee had to perform.
 The testimony of doctors is usually preserved ahead of time in a “deposition” in the presence of both attorneys and a court reporter.
-To prove that a worker is unable to obtain or perform work within one’s qualifications and training, it has become increasingly common for an injured worker to hire a vocational expert to testify about the claimant’s qualifications and the injury’s impact on the job market.
+To prove that a worker is unable to obtain or perform work within one’s qualifications and training, it has become routine for an injured worker to hire a vocational expert to testify about the claimant’s qualifications and the injury’s impact on the job market.
 A private investigator might also testify.

 The judge usually does not make a decision on the record at the end of the trial.
 He or she will usually review the material while off the bench, write an opinion and mail it out to all the parties.
-If either side does not like the opinion it is free to appeal the case to the Michigan Compensation Appellate Commission.
-The Appellate Commission is supposed to leave the magistrate’s decision alone if there is substantial evidence to support the magistrate’s findings of fact.
-If the magistrate erred in its interpretation or application of the law, the Appellate Commission is supposed to review the case on legal grounds.
+If either side does not like the opinion it is free to appeal the case to the Michigan Workers’ Disability Compensation Appeals Commission.
+The Commission is supposed to leave the magistrate’s decision alone if there is substantial evidence to support the magistrate’s findings of fact.
+If the magistrate erred in its interpretation or application of the law, the Commission is supposed to review the case on legal grounds.

 Many cases, however, are settled before trial.
 Sometimes the employer ultimately decides to pay the full claim after taking a look at all the facts and circumstances.
 Sometimes, the employer and employee enter into a compromise “voluntary payment agreement” in which the employer agrees to pay some but not all of the benefits which were alleged due.